apache/brpc/docs/en/server.md

 Set ServerOptions.max_concurrency.
 Default value is 0 which means not limited.
 Accesses to builtin services are not limited by this option.

+Call Server.ResetMaxConcurrency() to modify max_concurrency of the server after starting.

 ### Limit method-level concurrency

 server.MaxConcurrencyOf("...") = … sets max_concurrency of the method.
 Possible settings: